toirl/cointrader/README.rst

      :alt: Updates

 Cointrader is Python based CLI trading application for crypto currencies on the Poloniex_ exchange.
 Cointrader can be used for semiautomatic guided trading.

+* Status: Alpha
 * Free software: MIT license
 * Documentation: https://cointrader.readthedocs.io.